Internship of up to 1 year, working with drones in a farming application.

 The main focus of our business at the moment is the app we’re developing, so there will be a lot of focus on that during the internship.

-The internship is tech focused, and split between about 30% workshop & outdoor work, to 70% office work, however this is approximate as it changes all the time!
-(Once the app is ready for full testing next season, there will be a lot more outdoor work, more like a 50/50 split.)
+The internship is tech focused, and split between about 50% workshop & outdoor work, to 50% office work, however this is approximate as it changes all the time!

 Outdoor work will include but is not limited to: